MarquesCG/pipeline-tools/README.md

 - `service-name`: The name of the service to initialize
 - `manifest-dir`: The directory within the repo that stores the manfiests to be copied over.
+- `manifest-repo`: The name of the manifest directory to update *(Default: tylermarques/homelab-infra)*
 - `branch-name`: The name of the branch to pull from *(Default: main)*